For the moment, it’s financial crisis time again in the land of tango, which means this is suddenly a great time to travel Argentina on the cheap.

 If you search hotel prices on HotelsCombined, you find decent deals, but not blowout ones.
 Being priced in dollars, they’re only a tad less than they were a year ago.
 Most in Buenos Aires are in the $50 to $200 range.
 Where you will really get a deal is 1) budget hotels that were priced in pesos and 2) AirBnB rentals.

-I paid $50 a night for a studio apartment AirBnB a year ago in Salta.
+I paid $50 a night for a Salta studio apartment on Airbnb a year ago.
 Now the average price in the entire city is $38, including some full apartments under $30.
 There are a crazy 600+ of them available in that city alone.
 When I searched Mendoza with random dates for this October, the average price was just $41.
 There were hundreds of choices, most of them full apartments.

 What Is Priced for Locals in Argentina?